 - An ongoing assessment of the learning experience

 Students must completed a final reflection paper on the internship experience, written in the target language (4-5 pages).

 Successful completion of required hours at work site, as detailed above.

 The Faculty Coordinator, in consultation with the on-site supervisor, will determine the final grade.
 Grades are determined according to the following breakdown:

 If you are interested in a Spanish language internship, please follow these instructions:

 - Include the Spanish Language Internship course (SPA 3980) on your registration request through UIS or, for visiting students, via the paper application.
 For more information on applying, click here.

 Prerequisite: Successful completion of intermediate Spanish or above.
 An interview and a special application process is required.
 3 credits.

-- Email a completed internship application, resume, and cover letter—all in Spanish—to Fernando Garcia, Assistant Director of the Seville campus.
+- Email a completed internship application, cover letter, and résumé—all in Spanish—to Professors Carmen Klohe and Nicolas Toscano.
 The Faculty Coordinator will review your materials and contact you to schedule an interview.